cassiomolin/jersey-websockets-undertow/README.md

 [![Build Status](https://travis-ci.org/cassiomolin/example-undertow-jersey-websockets.svg?branch=master)](https://travis-ci.org/cassiomolin/example-undertow-jersey-websockets)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cassiomolin/example-undertow-jersey-websockets/master/LICENSE.txt)

-This application demonstrates how to use Weld, Jersey and WebSockets (JSR 356) in Undertow.
+Example application using:

+- **Undertow:** Servlet container
+- **Weld:** CDI reference implementation
+- **Jersey:** JAX-RS reference implementation for creating RESTful web services in Java
+- **WebSockets:** Using the JSR-356 implementation provided by Undertow

-In this example, a message created from the REST API is broadcasted to all Websocket clients.
+In this example, a message created from the REST API is broadcasted to all WebSocket clients.
 CDI events are used to send data from the REST API to the WebSocket endpoint.

 ## How to build and run this application?